You may have GST to pay when you buy or sell an apartment that has or had a managed lease.

-Many people buy apartments with a lease to a management company included in the purchase.
-This lease often comes with a guaranteed rental arrangement.
+People often buy apartments as investments, planning to rent them out.
+Sometimes these apartments come with a lease to a management company included in the purchase.

-You may have to pay GST if you sell your apartment and any of the following apply:
+However, you may have to pay GST if any of the following apply.

 Bill and Marie signed a lease setting out conditions of use with the management company.
 They also signed some papers relating to GST.

 When the lease ended, they decided to sell their apartment rather than negotiate another lease with the management company.
 Their daughter moved in on a casual basis while the apartment was on the market.